babelouest/orcania/README.md

 $ make && make PREFIX=/tmp install
 ```

+You can install Orcania without root permission if your user has write access to `$(PREFIX)`.
+A `ldconfig` command is executed at the end of the install, it will probably fail if you don't have root permission, but this is harmless.
+If you choose to install Orcania in another directory, you must set your environment variable `LD_LIBRARY_PATH` properly.

 #### Install as a static archive

 To install Orcania library as a static archive, `liborcania.a`, use the make commands `make static*`: